cr0wst/demo-twofactor/rough-draft.md

 	compile('com.nexmo:client:3.3.0')
 }
 ```

+### Provide Information
 Now, add the following information to your `application.properties` file.
-This file contains environment variables that will get overwritten at runtime.
-However, for local development it's an easy way to provide swappable credentials.

 ```
 # Add your nexmo credentials